andyroiiid/voxel-game-binaries/README.md

 are also [articles](https://tavianator.com/2011/ray_box.html) about how to implement branchless AABB ray-casting.
 Developers from Respawn shared [how to write SIMD version of it](https://www.youtube.com/watch?v=6BIfqfC1i7U).
 But I only used some really basic techniques in this engine.

-### Binary search for Time of Impact

-TODO: illustration and when to terminate

-### A simple way to implement ray-casting for voxel worlds

-TODO: illustration and time profiling

 The player has an AABB collider instead of a capsule.